willfinnigan/HydrogenBorrowing_Modelling/README.md

 The final yields of hydrogen borrowing cascades are limited by thermodynamics.
 In particular, the position of equilibrium for the IRED step is critical, although this can be pushed towards the product by increasing the concentration of R2-NH2.
+However, this is also fighting the 55.5 M concentration of water on the other side.

 ![Hydrogen Borrowing](figures/hyd_bor.jpg)